cansyl/ECPred/README.md

 Run the following command on terminal to analyze the file "filename.fasta"  <br />
 ```
-java -jar ECPred.jar filename.fasta
+java -jar ECPred.jar method inputFile libraryDir tempDir outputFile
 ```
 ## Input

-ECPred accepts one input fasta file which may contain up to 20 proteins.
+There is no limit on the number of protein sequences, however, one protein is predicted in one minute on average on the i7-6820HQ processor.

 ## Output

-"predictionResults_filename_Date-Time.tsv": <br />

-A tsv file that contains the main, subfamily, sub-subfamily and substrate class predictions together with confidence scores for each prediction; alternatively, the output can be “non-enzyme” or “no prediction”.
+Output is optinal.
+If you don't specify the output file name the results will be printed to standard output.

 ## Data files